Louse: Internal classification

+Evolutionary history

+The oldest confirmed fossil louse is Archimenopon myanmarensis, an amblyceran from the Cretaceous amber from Myanmar.
+Another early representative of the group is a bird louse, Megamenopon rasnitsyni, from Eckfelder Maar, Germany, which dates to the Eocene, around 44 million years ago.
+Saurodectes vrsanskyi from the Early Cretaceous (Aptian) Zaza Formation of Buryatia, Russia, has also been suggested to be a louse, but this is tentative.

+Placental mammal lice had a single common ancestor that lived on Afrotheria with this arising from host-switching from an ancient avian host.

+Description

+Nearly 5,000 species of louse have been identified, about 4,000 being parasitic on birds and 800 on mammals.
+Lice are present on every continent in all the habitats that their host animals occupy.
+They are found even in the Antarctic, where penguins carry 15 species of lice (in the genera Austrogonoides and Nesiotinus).

 Lice are divided into two groups: sucking lice, which obtain their nourishment from feeding on the sebaceous secretions and body fluids of their host; and chewing lice, which are scavengers, feeding on skin, fragments of feathers or hair, and debris found on the host's body.
 Many lice are specific to a single species of host and have co-evolved with it.
 In some cases, they live on only a particular part of the body.
 Some animals are known to host up to fifteen different species, although one to three is typical for mammals, and two to six for birds.
 Lice generally cannot survive for long if removed from their host.
 If their host dies, lice can opportunistically use phoresis to hitch a ride on a fly and attempt to find a new host.

 Sucking lice range in length from 0.5 to 5 mm.
 They have narrow heads and oval, flattened bodies.
 They have no ocelli, and their compound eyes are reduced in size or absent.
 Their antennae are short with three to five segments, and their mouthparts, which are retractable into their head, are adapted for piercing and sucking.
 There is a cibarial pump at the start of the gut; it is powered by muscles attached to the inside of the cuticle of the head.
 The mouthparts consist of a proboscis which is toothed, and a set of stylets arranged in a cylinder inside the proboscis, containing a salivary canal (ventrally) and a food canal (dorsally).
 The thoracic segments are fused, the abdominal segments are separate, and there is a single large claw at the tip of each of the six legs.